postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 1. Go to the **Via Interceptor** tab of the **Capture requests and cookies** window.

 1. Optionally, Interceptor can sync cookies from specific domains between your browser and Postman.
 Enter the domain then select **Add domain**.
 Once you have added the domain or domains, select **Sync cookies**.
-For more details, see the [Syncing  cookies](#syncing-cookies) section.
+For more details, see [Syncing cookies](#syncing-cookies).

 1. Select **Capture Cookies** if you want to capture cookies in addition to requests during the debug session.
 You can use these cookies in your Postman requests.
-For more details, see the [Capturing cookies](#capturing-cookies) section.
+For more details, see [Capturing cookies](#capturing-cookies).

 1. By default, requests will be saved in a debug session in the **History** tab in the sidebar.
 To also save requests to a collection, select a collection from the list under **Save requests to a collection**.